Tutorial

 Now that we see that there are differences in and shifts in phenophases, what are the drivers of phenophases?

 In the next part of this series, we will be exploring temperature as a driver of phenology.
-Temperature date is quite large (NEON provides this in 1 minute or 30 minute intervals) so let's trim our phenology date down to only one year so that we aren't working with as large a data.
+Temperature data are quite large (NEON provides this in 1 minute or 30 minute intervals) so let's trim our phenology date down to only one year so that we aren't working with as large a dataset.

 Let's filter to just 2018 data.